 Small Business Saturday originated in 2010 when American Express wanted to give small business owners a fighting chance during Black Friday and Cyber Monday blowout sales against larger retailers who can afford to spend a lot of money on marketing.

-In 2011, the Senate voted and Small Business Saturday officially become an event that is celebrated across the United States of America.
+In 2011, the Senate voted, and Small Business Saturday officially becomes an event that the United States celebrates every year.

 What's your target market?

 Both of these groups are very tech-savvy and have lived in technology-based environments for most of their lives.

-Generation Z are highly skilled individuals in all-things technology.
+Generation Z is shaped by highly skilled individuals with expertise in all things technology.
 After all, they all grew up with technology at their fingertips.
 Gen Z is using technology to enhance their personal lives.
-Some of Gen Zs are using their devices to make money such as creating sponsored content.
+Some of Gen Zs are using their devices to make money, such as creating sponsored content.

 Let's talk stats

 Small businesses contribute to the economy of the country in so many ways.
 They bring growth and innovation to communities across the U.S.

 They also stimulate economic growth by offering employment opportunities to people who may not be able to get a spot at larger corporations.

-In retrospect, large corporations benefit from small business owners, to help complete various projects such as marketing, SEO, and other.
+In retrospect, large corporations benefit from small business owners to help complete various projects such as marketing, SEO, and others.